What are the most romantic hotels in CT? There are so many in this small state.

 So, the Getaway Mavens break it down by Connecticut Cities, Shoreline Towns, Waterfront Hotels, and Upstate CT.
 And when you’re ready to book your trip, we’ve got you covered with all the best things to do in Connecticut.

-Romantic Hotels in Connecticut Cities
+Romantic Hotels in CT Cities

 (1) The Lloyd (Tapestry By Hilton), Stamford